 With consistent, uncrowded waves and plenty of remote breaks to explore, Peru has a mixed surfing scene that attracts dedicated locals and international die-hards alike.
 Kitesurfing and paddleboarding are also emerging as popular sports.

 Waves can be found from the moment you land.
 All along the southern part of Lima, surfers ride out popular point and beach breaks at Miraflores (known as Waikiki), Barranquito and La Herradura.
 Herradura’s outstanding left point break gets crowded when there is a strong swell.
 In-the-know surfers prefer the smaller crowds further south at Punta Hermosa.
 International and national championships are held at nearby Punta Rocas as well as Pico Alto, an experts-only ‘kamikaze’ reef break with some of the largest waves in Peru.
-Isla San Gallán, off the Península de Paracas, also provides experts with a world-class right-hand point break only accessible by boat; ask local fishermen or at hotels.
+Isla San Gallán, off the Península de Paracas, also provides experts with a world-class right-hand point break only accessible by boat; ask local fishers or at hotels.

 Máncora is a hub for paddleboarding and kitesurfing, which has also caught on in Paracas.